1. Introduction

 12. Your Rights

-You may exercise these rights by submitting a request via the company’s official email.
-All requests will be handled within the timeframe required by applicable law.
+You have several rights regarding your personal data under the UK GDPR and EU GDPR.
+You may exercise these rights by submitting a request via the Company’s official email (office@spacecloud.city).
+All requests will be handled within the timeframe required by applicable law (typically within one month).

-- Right to withdraw consent: Where processing is based on your consent, you may withdraw that consent at any time.
+- Right to Withdraw Consent: Where our processing is based on your consent, you have the right to withdraw that consent at any time.
+This will not affect the lawfulness of any processing carried out before you withdraw your consent.

 13. Third Party Websites

-14. Cookies
+14. Cookies and Similar Technologies

 15. Children’s Privacy

-16. Data Protection Registration
+16. Regulatory Registration

 17. Amendments